nagi-desuuu/ZenithClicker/readme.md

 Pass quests with one click at most on each card to get "perfect pass", with extra attack and charging b2b.

-Each mod twists the rules and creates unique experience.
+Each mod creates unique experience with twisting the rules but also increases the difficulty **a bit**.

-## Mod Effects (from community, may not be exactly correct & complete)
+## Mod Effects (may not be exactly correct & complete)

 ### Expert (`EX`)